EIN 54-1615993

 Program areas at PathForward

-The Permanent Supporting Housing (PSH) Program provides housing and case management for people who were chronically homeless prior to placement, and who have a disabling condition.
-PSH clients receive help with such things as transportation, budgeting and money management and activities of daily living.
+The Permanent Supporting Housing (PSH) Program - The PSH program provides long-term housing and case management to individuals who were chronically homeless and have disabling conditions.
+Clients receive assistance with transportation, budgeting, and activities of daily living, enabling them to achieve stability.
+In FY24, 91% of PSH clients maintained their housing.
 466 people have been housed to date.

 The Homelessness Prevention Program (HPP) and Rapid Re-housing Program (RRH) began in October 2009 through funding from the American Recovery and Reinvestment Act.
 The aim of the program is to prevent people who are facing homelessness from reaching the streets or to rapidly re-house those who are already homeless.
 By limiting the time someone spends on the street, it reduces their exposure to risk factors such as deteriorating health, and decreases their chance of becoming chronically homeless.
 Clients meet with the RRH Case Manager at the Homeless Services Center.
 The Program's Housing Locator helps service providers throughout Arlington County locate housing and place their clients into it.